-The holding period under the current rules is 12 months4 and begins on the business day that the special reserve amount is deposited to a special reserve account with a deposit institution in Iceland.
+If an investment is subject to special reserve requirement, the investor is obliged to deposit a specific portion (currently 0 per cent7.), in a reserve account for a certain holding period8.
 Deposit institutions are required to deposit the special reserve amount that they hold in special reserve accounts to a capital flow account with the Central Bank of Iceland which bears 0 per cent. interest.
-The settlement currency for capital flow accounts shall be the Icelandic Krona.
+The settlement currency for capital flow accounts shall be the Icelandic krona.